 Siding installation is a big job, but it has many benefits.
-Not only will new siding improve the look of your home, but it can also help to protect it from the elements.
+Not only wood exterior siding will improve the look of your home, but it can also help to protect home against year-round exposure to wind, rain, snow, and heat.
 The task may seem daunting, but the process can be smooth and stress-free if you know what to expect.
 Understanding the six steps of siding installation will help you be prepared for what’s ahead.

 1. Consultation and Estimate